School Committee - February 06, 2025

 And that's fine.

-And the school administration needs to identify those days and those days should appear on the calendar as such.
+And the school administration needs to identify those days.
+And those days should appear on the calendar as such.

 There shouldn't be a Rosh Hashanah on there if the schools have enough staff to run on there.

 There shouldn't be Eid on there if the schools have enough staff to run on there.
+The choices of individuals to observe and practice their religion is an individual choice.

 And people shouldn't be pushed into that or have that promoted to them by government bodies.